 The 19th century Samode Palace is the sister hotel to Samode Haveli in Jaipur and consists of 42 rooms and suites.
 Whilst the Haveli was the Rawal of Samode’s town house, the Palace was his country residence.
-Lovingly renovated by the Rawal’s descendents, every one of the rooms has been given its own individual character.
+Lovingly renovated by the Rawal’s descendants, every one of the rooms has been given its own individual character.

 Breakfast is served in the palace's courtyard and there are two restaurants serving either local dishes or Asian and European fare.
 There is a superb swimming pool made of marble and mosaics, a rooftop infinity pool with views over the Aravalli mountain range and a spa offering a full range of massage therapies.
 Other facilities include a fitness center, sauna and steam room.
 The interior of the hotel contains many stunning frescoes and the rooms themselves are filled with a range of antique furniture.